xuyuji9000/reading/reading-notes/2021_01_02_shiv_lets_build_a_vcs.md

 This document is used to record the notes of reading the article[1].

+- Environment: `busybox:stable`

+    `docker run -it busybox:stable`

+    > Cause I'm using Macos which uses BSD userland, so I'm using docker to get a busybox userland for having an environment aligned with the article.

 - `(>&2 echo 'Already a shiv repository.')` looks like a nice way to put out warning information into the sterr.

 - Use internals